MaterializeInc/materialize/doc/developer/project-lifecycle.md

 lifecycle.
 By this point, we're convinced about a solution's value, as well as its performance and stability.
 Generally available solutions are available in all customer environments.

+Once a project reaches this phase, we will consider removing its feature flag.